Henri Cleutin: Rough Wooing

-Henri Cleutin, who was usually known as Monsieur d'Oysel, or d'Oisel, became ambassador resident in Scotland from 1546 during the war of the Rough Wooing, and, after Paul de Thermes left Scotland, was Henry II of France's Lieutenant-General in Scotland.
-Cleutin was very much a follower of the House of Guise who were gaining political powers in France.
-Scotland was ruled by Regent Arran, who became the Duke of Châtelherault in 1548, but considerable power and a portion of the crown income was in the hands of Queen Mary of Guise, the widow of James V of Scotland.
+Henri Cleutin, who was usually known as Monsieur d'Oysel, or d'Oisel, became ambassador resident in Scotland from 1546 during the war of the Rough Wooing.
+After Paul de Thermes left Scotland, he became Henry II of France's Lieutenant-General in Scotland.
+Cleutin was very much a follower of the House of Guise, who were gaining political powers in France.
+Scotland was ruled by Regent Arran, on behalf of Mary, Queen of Scots.
+He became the Duke of Châtelherault in 1548, but considerable power and a portion of the crown income was in the hands of Queen Mary of Guise, the widow of James V of Scotland.

-When Cleutin arrived in Scotland there was an interlude of peace with England resulting from the Treaty of Ardres.
-However peace between Scotland and the Holy Roman Empire was not completely concluded.
-The Imperial ambassador in London François van der Delft became aware of Henri Cleutin, who he called "Oysif," in Scotland in December 1546.
+Cleutin arrived in Scotland during an interlude of peace with England resulting from the Treaty of Ardres.
+However the peace treaty between Scotland and the Holy Roman Empire was not completely concluded.
+The Imperial ambassador in London François van der Delft became aware of Henri Cleutin, who he called "Oysif", in December 1546.
 The English Privy Council joked about his concerns and said that Cleutin carried letters of Bellerophon, the figure of classical myth set the impossible task of killing the chimaera after murdering his brother.
-It was said that in 1546, during the Siege of St Andrews Castle, Cleutin had counselled Regent Arran that those in the castle should be promised what they asked for, and beheaded when they came out.
-Arran refused such treachery, and Cleutin was said to have joked with Guise, that this was good natured but not like the actions of any prince he knew.
+It was said that during the Siege of St Andrews Castle, Cleutin counselled Regent Arran that those in the castle should be promised what they asked for, and beheaded when they came out.
+Arran refused such treachery, and Cleutin was said to have joked with Mary of Guise, that this was good natured of the Regent but unlike the actions of any prince he knew.

-The war with England soon recommenced, and after Scotland's defeat at the Battle of Pinkie Cleugh in September 1547, d'Oisel and Mary of Guise rode to Stirling Castle, and according to John Knox, Cleutin was as scared as a fox being smoked in his hole.
+The war with England soon recommenced, and after Scotland's defeat at the Battle of Pinkie in September 1547, d'Oisel and Mary of Guise rode to Stirling Castle.
+According to John Knox, Cleutin was as scared as a fox being smoked in his hole.
+Cleutin and Walter Ogilvy took the news of the defeat to France.
 On 7 July 1548, when André de Montalembert Sieur d'Esse spoke at the parliament at Haddington, proposing the marriage of Mary, Queen of Scots to the Dauphin, d'Oysel as French ambassador accepted the unanimous approval.
 D'Oysel then went to France, returning after a long discussion with Mary of Guise's brother, Francis, Le Balafré, Duc de Aumale, on 23 January 1548 at Savigny-le-Temple.

 When Ferniehirst Castle was recovered from the English in February 1549, d'Oysel was one of the first at the walls and then he settled a heated debate over the army's next step.
 Nicolas Durand de Villegaignon, advocated making a fortification at Roxburgh before the army moved on, and after the commanders held an inconclusive vote, d'Oysel appealed to the authority of Arran who finally agreed with Villegaignon.